Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 Send only one message/recipient

-The mailing will send to a record if:
+Slate sends the mailing to a record if:

 The record satisfies the filter criteria.